openaq/openaq-api/README.md

 - `ATHENA_OUTPUT_BUCKET`: S3 location (in the form of `s3://bucket/folder`) where the results of the Athena queries should be stored before caching them;
 - `ATHENA_FETCHES_TABLE`: the name of the table registered in AWS Athena.

 Automatic Athena synchronization is disabled by default.
-It can be enabled by setting env variable `ATHENA_SYNC_ENABLED` equal to `true`.
+It can be enabled by setting the environment variable `ATHENA_SYNC_ENABLED` to `true`.
 The sync interval can be set using `ATHENA_SYNC_INTERVAL` variable, in miliseconds.
 The default interval is set in file [config/default.json](config/default.json).

 If needed, the synchronization can be fired manually.
 First, the `WEBHOOK_KEY` variable must be set to allow access webhooks endpoint.
 Sending a POST request to /v1/webhooks, including the parameters `key=<WEBHOOK_KEY>` and `action=ATHENA_SYNC`, will start a sync run.
 An example with curl: